Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 “Giving up is not a bad thing.”
 I agree, Summer!
 Sometimes when dealing with a problem- a change in context (migrate) is the way out.
 “People are not problems, the problem is the problem.” is one of the major assumptions of narrative therapy.
 So problems don’t happen in people.
 They happen in relationships and in contexts.
 Change your literal context or changing your mind (the context inside your head) is crucial in anxiety treatment recovery.

 I like this quote: “You can’t help your community without helping yourself.”
-Sometimes we need motivation beyond ourselves to get better, because when you are down- you may not feel worthy enough to get better.
+Sometimes, we need motivation beyond ourselves to get better because when we are down, we may not feel worthy enough to do so.

 Eye-opening: “When an animal is in an environment that can’t support the animal- they hibernate, adapt, or migrate.”
 I LOVE this!
-Wow, we all do this, and it is a great way to think about it.
+Wow, we all do this; it is a great way to think about it.
 Love how she goes into the biology of it.

 PTSD from Panic